LetterC67/onichan-frontend/README.md

 ```

 ## docker setup
-alternatively, one can run the frontend as a docker container.
+alternatively, one can run the frontend as a docker container. make sure you have docker installed.

 build the docker image:
   ```sh